-Africa has the highest rates of malaria in the world, and if you weren't born and raised there, you have a much lower immunity.
+Africa has the highest malaria rates in the world, and if you weren't born and raised there, you have much lower immunity.
 Get anti-malarial meds before you go to make sure you stay healthy and safe while volunteering in Africa.

 Note: Ensure you have medical or travel insurance to help cover costs in the event of an injury or illness.